SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 import { ClientMode } from './components/ClientMode';
 ```

-Notice the import for the **PropertyPaneChoiceGroup** control, as well as the import of the **ClientMode** enum.
+Note the import for the **PropertyPaneChoiceGroup** control, as well as the import of the **ClientMode** enum.

 ### <a name="UpdateResourceStrings"></a>Update the resource strings
-In order to compile the solution, you will need to update the *mystrings.d.ts* file under the *src/webparts/graphConsumer/loc* folder of the solution.
-You will need to rewrite the interface defining the resources string with the following code excerpt:
+To compile the solution, you need to update the *mystrings.d.ts* file under the *src/webparts/graphConsumer/loc* folder of the solution.
+Rewrite the interface that defines the resources string with the following code:

 ```TS
 declare interface IGraphConsumerWebPartStrings {